this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 ![image-20200613005651184](https://github.com/this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/blob/master/images/Warning%20Conditions.jpg)

-3. **Firefighters are unable to control their breathing well when stressed, and in many cases, they may use too much air</u>**
+3. **Firefighters are unable to control their breathing well when stressed, and in many cases, they may use too much air**

 **OUR SOLUTION:**